rilldata/rill/docs/docs/tutorials/rill_basics/4-dashboard.md

 ## Fixing the Metrics View
 From here, we have two options!
-Starting from v50, we have introduced the [visual-metric-editor](/build/metrics-view/#using-the-visual-metrics-editor), in the top right corner, you can select whether you want to modify the YAML directly or use a UI tool.
+Starting from version 0.50, we have introduced the [visual-metric-editor](/build/metrics-view/#using-the-visual-metrics-editor), in the top right corner, you can select whether you want to modify the YAML directly or use a UI tool.

 ## Via the UI
 When navigating to the visual metric editor, you will see the following: